-During the Dallas 2016 Globalscope conference, the network’s global Consumer sector team met to discuss recent transactions and the evolving underlying structural drivers of the global sector M&A landscape.
+During the Milan 2017 Globalscope conference, the network’s global Consumer sector team met to discuss recent transactions and the evolving underlying structural drivers of the global sector M&A landscape.

-A key theme is the consolidation of businesses in the sector in the face of uncertain consumer demand.
+A key theme is the growth of Direct to Customer (D2C) companies and how traditional competitors are adapting.
 More details can be obtained from team members or regional heads – see contact details below.

 Notable recent transactions